wenhaoli-xmu/spotlight/README.md

 ## <span id="eval-fidelity"> Output Fidelity </span>

+1. Prerequisites:
+    To evaluate output fidelity, you need the LongBench output files.
+These files can be obtained in one of two ways:

+    * Run the test scripts yourself to generate the output files.
+    * Use the output files we provide.

-1. The LongBench output files are required to test output fidelity.
-You can either get these output files by runing the test scripts in yourself, or use our provided ones.
-For example, if you want to evaluate the output similarity between LLaMA3-8B model with and without Spotlight Attention, you can run the following command:
+   For example, to evaluate the output similarity between the LLaMA3-8B model with and without Spotlight Attention, execute the following command:

     ```bash
     python test_longbench/test_sim.py test_longbench/log/llama3-8b.json test_longbench/log/llaam3-8b-spotlight.json